 Harrison Haynes was appointed head keeper at West Sister Island in 1871, and in his spare time, he raised a flock of turkeys on the island.
 Shortly before Thanksgiving one year, the family killed and dressed seventy-five plump turkeys.
 The tug Swansen was due the next morning to take the turkeys to market, but the ice surrounding the island stopped the tug just within sight of the lighthouse family.
 Haynes’ daughter recalls that it was turkey, morning, noon, and night that winter, and since then she has not been able to take a single bite of turkey.

-On July 3, 1936, the glazed portion of the tower's lantern was removed, and the light was subsequently shown from a lens lantern placed on top of the tower.
-West Sister Island Lighthouse was automated in 1937, at which time the keeper's dwelling, built in 1868, was abandoned.
-Also in 1937, President Franklin D. Roosevelt established the island "as a refuge and breeding ground for migratory birds and other wildlife."
-The West Sister Island National Wildlife Refuge would protect the largest wading bird nesting colony on the Great Lakes.
+On July 3, 1936, the glazed portion of the tower’s lantern was removed, and the light was subsequently shown from a lens lantern placed atop the tower.
+West Sister Island Lighthouse was automated in 1937, at which time the keeper’s dwelling, built in 1868, was abandoned.
+Also in 1937, President Franklin D. Roosevelt established the island “as a refuge and breeding ground for migratory birds and other wildlife.”
+West Sister Island National Wildlife Refuge now protects the largest wading bird nesting colony on the Great Lakes.

 Ironically, after being established as a wildlife refuge, West Sister Island was used by the United States Army for artillery practice during World War II.
 While neither the wildlife population nor the lighthouse suffered significant damage, the keeper’s quarters were destroyed, and it is reported that fuel tanks, jettisoned by dive bombers, can still be found on the island.